agsb/u2forth/DISCLAIMER.md

-opyright (c) 2020, Alvaro Gomes Sobral Barcellos
+Copyright (c) 2020, Alvaro Gomes Sobral Barcellos
 All rights reserved.

 Redistribution and use in source and binary forms, with or without